ytakefuji/euro/README.md

     Default is ‘trf’.
 </pre>

 Based on the fitting func, euro.py can predict the number of deaths on Nov.
-23 (30 days) and on dec.23 (60 days) from Oct.
-22 in 2020.
+23 (30 days) and that on dec.23 (60 days) from Oct.
+22 in 2020 respectively.

 If we keep the same policy and attitudes in Europe, 3410 deaths on Nov.
 23 and 6579 deaths on Dec.
 23 are predicted based on the fitting function.